 We call them all-nighters for a reason, and that’s because you’ll end up staying up from dusk ‘till dawn.
 While it may seem like a good idea to skimp out on sleep for a few extra hours of study, research shows this won’t do you any favours.
 Your concentration in the exam room will be patchy, meaning you’re less likely to ace that test.

-5. You can say baiiii to feeling guilty
+5. You can say adios to feeling guilty

 Planning out your study session means you can schedule in specific times for relaxation and fun activities.
 So, instead of feeling guilty for watching your fav show or catching up with mates, you'll know it's all part of the master plan.
 In fact, these rewards can help you to stay motivated throughout your study sesh.

 The best way to study is to develop a regular study schedule and stick to it.
 If you’re going to hit the books the night before an exam, aim to revise, rather than cram.
 For more advice, check out our video where Amy, Philip, Calypso and Christo share their most effective study hacks, which range from colour-coordinating your notes to weighing down your pens (yes, really!).

 What if it's too late?

 Try not to be too hard on yourself if you've left studying until the last minute.
-Take a deep breath, say "thank u, next" and learn from the experience.
+Take a deep breath, and learn from the experience.